NinaZumel/NinaZumel.github.io/content/blog/2024-07-16-simpsons-paradox-as-logistic-regression.md

 it even more.

-The model also correctly identifies that subjects of population type B have a (significantly) lower success rate that subjects from Population A.
+The model also correctly identifies that subjects of population type B have a (significantly) lower success rate than subjects from Population A.